Carenza Lewis

 Carenza Rachel Lewis (born 30 November 1963) is a British academic archaeologist and television presenter.

 Early life

-Lewis received her formal education at the school of the Church of England Community of All Hallows, in Suffolk.
+Lewis received her formal education at the private All Hallows Convent School in Norfolk.
 She studied archaeology and anthropology at Girton College, Cambridge.

 Field and academic career

 In 1985, she joined the Royal Commission on the Historical Monuments of England as a field archaeologist for the Wessex area.
 During part of her time with the Commission she was seconded to the History Department of the University of Birmingham to research the relationship between settlement and landscape in the East Midlands.
 She followed this with a similar project in Hampshire and the Isle of Wight.

 Lewis was elected a Fellow of the Society of Antiquaries of London in 1998.
 In 1999, she was elected a visiting fellow of Corpus Christi College, Cambridge, where she was a Senior Research Associate and Affiliated Lecturer.
 In 2004, she took on a new post at Cambridge to promote undergraduate archaeology, and created Access Cambridge Archaeology.
 In 2015, Lewis was appointed to the Professorial Chair of 'Public Understanding of Research' at the University of Lincoln.